jreinhardt/handkerchief/README.md

   [GitHub API docs](https://developer.github.com/v3/issues/milestones)
 * assignees: a list of dictionaries contining information about assigness, see [GitHub API docs](https://developer.github.com/v3/issues/assignees)
-* javascript: a dictionary with the names of the javascript files as keys, and their contents as values.
+* javascript: a list of dictionaries with the names and contents of the javascript files.
+* stylesheets: a list with the contents of the stylesheets.
 Additionally it contains a stylesheet that defines classes of the form `avatar_username` that set the avatar of a user as background image of an element.
-* stylesheets: a list with the contents of the stylesheets

 If you have created a new layout or improved a existing one, feel free to open a pull request, contributions are always welcome!